Snapshots Are a Feature, Not a Solution

 Storage snapshots are a feature offered via the vast majority of enterprise storage players NetApp, IBM, Pure Storage, Dell EMC and others.
 The key word in that sentence is FEATURE.
 Storage snapshots are only a piece of the puzzle and not a complete solution for enterprise data protection.

 NetApp was one of the pioneers of storage snapshots and introduced the “point-in-time” storage snapshot capability.
 They enabled the orchestration of snapshots, SnapMirrors and SnapVaults via ONTAP and provided end users with a comprehensive scheduling engine in the product, a function that some vendors did not and still do not natively include.
-If you are or use one of those vendors, don’t worry.
-Check out Catalogic ECX to see how we can fill that gap for you.

 The key puzzle piece missing for NetApp users to turn snapshots from a feature into a solution is a central catalog to understand what data sits in these snapshots.
 Because much of what sits in these snapshots is completely dark.
 Would you settle for a car insurance plan with mystery coverage limits and no way to file a claim easily?
 Then, why settle for something similar for your data?